 Can I watch Quickflix movies offline?

-Unfortunately, no. All titles in Quickflix's streaming catalogue require a constant internet connection to stream.
+Unfortunately, no. All titles in Quickflix's streaming catalogue require a constant Internet connection to stream.
 To watch Quickflix content offline, you'll need to sign up for its DVD and Blu-ray subscription.

-What devices are compatible with Quickflix?
+Which devices are compatible with Quickflix?

 You can stream Quickflix content on a wide range of devices, either through the Quickflix website or via a dedicated Quickflix app.

 Streaming Quickflix to your computer is relatively easy, though you'll only be able to stream in SD, for some odd reason.
 To stream movies from the Quickflix website on your computer, you'll need either a PC running Windows XP or later, or a Mac device running OS X 10.6 or later.
 You'll also need to have a compatible web browser installed.
-These include Mozilla Firefox v34 or higher, Internet Explorer 10 or higher, Safari 7 or higher, and Google Chrome v20 or higher.
+These include Mozilla Firefox v34 or higher, Internet Explorer 10 or higher, Safari 7 or higher and Google Chrome v20 or higher.
 If it's not installed already, you'll also need Microsoft Silverlight 5.0 or higher.

 On Windows 8, Windows 10, and Windows Phone devices, you can also access Quickflix through the Quickflix app on the Windows Store.

 To watch Quickflix content on your TV, you have a few different options.
-If you own a compatible Smart TV, Blu-ray player, or home theatre system from Samsung, Panasonic, LG, or Sony, you can download the Quickflix app from your device's built-in app marketplace and stream straight to your TV without the need for any extra equipment.
-Alternatively, if you have a PlayStation 3, PlayStation 4, Xbox 360, or Xbox One gaming console, each device also has its own Quickflix app available for download from its app store.
+If you own a compatible Smart TV, Blu-ray player or home theatre system from Samsung, Panasonic, LG or Sony, you can download the Quickflix app from your device's built-in app marketplace and stream straight to your TV without the need for any extra equipment.
+Alternatively, if you have a PlayStation 3, PlayStation 4, Xbox 360 or Xbox One gaming console, each device also has its own Quickflix app available for download from its app store.

 If you own a Google Chromecast and an Android mobile device, meanwhile, the Quickflix mobile app can be cast to your TV over your home Wi-Fi network.